Matrix3600/musl-cross/README.md

 This is a simple and lightweight project for making a cross-compilation toolchain with the GCC compiler and the musl C library.

+The released toolchains (compilers) run on Linux x86_64.

 ## Supported targets

 | Target                         | Kernel  | Binutils | GCC    | Musl   | Mold |